 The Deep Security Agent for Solaris is only supported to run with the Global/Root Zone.
-Refer to the article Installing the Deep Security Agent (DSA) on Solaris in the global zone for more details:
+For details, refer to Installing the Deep Security Agent (DSA) on Solaris in the global zone in the Business Support portal.

-6.3 Microsoft Cluster Servers
+8.5 Microsoft Cluster Servers